Can Berlin's New Concept Mall Revive City West?

 The ground floor of Bikini Berlin, with a view to the zoo’s monkey park.

 “The goal was to make something unique that you couldn’t find in any other major city,” Vaes says.
 “We didn’t want to have H&M or Zara.”
 With no anchor store on the ground floor, however, the mall is without focus.
 As such, the preferred point of entry seems, counterintuitively, to be via Bikini Berlin’s mid-level public roof deck and garden.
 Stairs running between the spiderweb of trusses that support the terrace seamlessly drop visitors into the Bikini Gallery, the mall’s second-level shops devoted to “unique” retail tenants like Pasadena, California’s Art Center College of Design—which has a satellite studio here—and the Vitra Loves Artek store.
-The latter, a concept shop that boasts a variety of legacy Vitra and Artek chairs and stools, packs in a coffee bar and Comme des Garçons cologne, among other products.
-It’s a strategy that is echoed closely in the Gestalten store located upstairs on the roof terrace, which adds a large café and a slew of dandyish body products to the mix.
+The latter, a retail incubator that boasts a variety of legacy Vitra and Artek chairs and stools, packs in a coffee bar and a shelves of Comme des Garçons cologne, among other products.
+It’s a strategy that is echoed closely in the Gestalten bookstore located upstairs on the roof terrace, which adds a large café and a slew of dandyish body products to the mix.